d1sc0/tgf_parkrun_data_dive/README.md

 # tgf-parkrun-processor

-A specialized ETL pipeline and mobile-first analytics dashboard for Parkrun event data.
-This project extracts results and volunteer history from the Parkrun API, stores them in Google BigQuery, and visualizes insights using an Astro SSR dashboard.
+A specialized ETL pipeline and mobile-first analytics dashboard for TGF parkrun event data to provide key stats for the core team.
+This project extracts results and volunteer history from the Parkrun API and visualizes insights using an Astro SSR dashboard.

 ## 🏗 Architecture